eslint/rfcs/templates/design.md

 ## Documentation

 <!--
     How will this RFC be documented?

-Does it need a formal announcement on the ESLint blog to explain the motivation?
+    Do users need to understand all of the details and corner cases in this RFC to take advantage of it, or is there a simpler mental model that users can work with?
+If there are corner cases where the simpler mental model fails, how will ESLint instruct users to fix the problem (e.g. through error messages) when those cases occur?
 -->

 ## Drawbacks

 <!--
     Why should we *not* do this?
 Consider why adding this into ESLint might not benefit the project or the community.
 Attempt to think about any opposing viewpoints that reviewers might bring up.

     Any change has potential downsides, including increased maintenance burden, incompatibility with other tools, breaking existing user